Dorian SpenceVice President of Strategy and Programs

-Dorian L. Spence serves as Director of Special Litigation and Advocacy at the national Lawyers’ Committee for Civil Rights Under Law where he coordinates work that cuts across the organization’s projects and directs when, and how, the organization responds to matters that lie beyond the scope of the Lawyers’ Committee’s current projects.
+Dorian L. Spence serves as Vice President of Strategy and Programs at the national Lawyers’ Committee for Civil Rights Under Law where he coordinates work that cuts across the organization’s projects and directs when, and how, the organization responds to matters that lie beyond the scope of the Lawyers’ Committee’s current projects.

 Prior to his current role, Dorian served as Counsel in the Lawyers’ Committee’s Voting Rights Project, as well as the Fair Housing and Community Development Project.
 As Counsel, he led the organization’s litigation efforts in North Carolina (Hall v.
 Jones County Board of Commissioners, and Action N.C. v.
 Strach — challenges to discrimination in voting) and Oklahoma (on behalf of the Metro Tulsa Urban League).
 He also worked on fair housing initiatives and contributed to the investigation of Fair Housing Act violations.
 In addition to litigation, Dorian played a significant role in the organization’s organizing, education and advocacy efforts.
 He served as the lead attorney for the 2014 and 2016 Election Protection programs in Ohio, North Carolina, and Louisiana where he coordinated voter protection programs for state and federal elections.